pitosalas/cleancont/output/2019-03-01-Some-great-links-for-03_02_2019.md

 ---
 title: "Some great links for  03/02/2019"
-subtitle: "* [The Easiest Programming Language To Learn Is… - Codesmith Development](<https://codesmithdev.com/..."
+subtitle: "* The Easiest Programming Language To Learn Is… - Codesmith Development"
 category: "uncategorized"
 tags: []
 date: "2019-03-01"